How Schnucks Does Corned Beef Differently | Schnucks

 How Schnucks Does Corned Beef

 At Schnucks, we decided to do things a little differently when it comes to our brisket points.
-With brisket, there are two muscles separated by a HUGE layer of fat.
-It looks big and bulky in the package, and once it is cooked, it creates many complaints.
+Brisket typically contains two muscles separated by a HUGE layer of fat.
+So, when you purchase it at the store, the brisket looks big and bulky in the package.
+Once you cook the meat, though, the fat melts and your nice, thick brisket shrinks.
 This is why retailers typically charge lower prices for the point cuts.

 At Schnucks, that top layer of muscle is left on the flat portion of the brisket when the two are separated, making it possible for the layer of fat to be removed from the point.
-This creates a more uniform shape, a more consistent eating experience.
+This creates a more uniform shape and a far more consistent eating experience.

 Cooking Methods